plotly/plotly.py/doc/python/templates.md

 #### Theming object tuple properties

 Some properties in the figure hierarchy are specified as tuples of objects.
-For example, the text annotations for a graph object figure are stored as a tuple of `go.layout.Annotation` objects in the `annotations` property of the figure's layout.
+For example, the text annotations for a graph object figure can be stored as a tuple of `go.layout.Annotation` objects in the `annotations` property of the figure's layout.

 To use a template to configure the default properties of all of the elements in an object tuple property (e.g. `layout.annotations`), use the `*defaults` property in the template that corresponds to the tuple property (e.g. `layout.template.layout.annotationdefaults`).
 The `*defaults` template property should be set to a single graph object that matches the type of the elements of the corresponding tuple.
 The properties of this `*defaults` object in the template will be applied to all elements of the object tuple in the figure that the template is applied to.